kangli-bionic/prep-step-2/part1-enumerables/enumerables.md

 ## `sort_by`

-The `sort_by` method sorts its receiver by the return values of its elements when they are passed to the given block.
-It does not modify its receiver.
+The `sort_by` method sorts its receiver by the return values of its elements when they are passed to the given block, and it returns an array in that order.
+`sort_by` does not modify its receiver.
 Here's a method that uses `sort_by` to return an array of the words in its argument sorted by length.

 ```ruby
 def words_by_length(str)